 - Involvement in the Tulsa Energy Management Student Association (TEMSA), which provides social and industry experiences and opportunities outside the classroom

-- Career opportunities in the upstream (exploration and production), midstream (trading of energy commodities) or downstream (refining and marketing) sectors of the energy industry
+- Career opportunities in the upstream (exploration and production), midstream (gathering, processing and trading) or downstream (refining and marketing) sectors of the energy industry

 - Employers of EM graduates are likely to be major and independent exploration & production companies, midstream natural gas, pipeline companies, utilities and energy-focused financial institutions.

 Admission into the Energy Management program is by application only and limited to up to 30 students per academic year.
 If you are interested in applying, please click here to download an application form.
-For more information, please contact Ted Jacobs, director of Energy Management, at 918-631-3588 or firstname.lastname@example.org or Terry Saunders, program coordinator, at 918-631-3587 or email@example.com.
+For more information, please email firstname.lastname@example.org or call 918-631-3587.